 2020 Accredited Online Speech Pathology Degrees & Programs

-Speech pathology is the treatment of speech and language problems in children and adults.
-Graduates of online speech pathology programs will be equipped to enter a growing field with an understanding of speech, language, hearing, and cognition in communication.
+Speech pathology is the treatment of speech disorders and language problems in children and adults.
+Graduates of online programs will gain an understanding of speech, language, hearing, and cognition in communication.

-Prospective speech pathology students should enroll in programs that have been accredited by the Council on Academic Accreditation (CAA).
-Students should also be aware of the professional certification and licensure requirements, which vary by state.
+Prospective distance learning students should enroll in online speech pathology programs that have been accredited by the Council on Academic Accreditation (CAA).
+Students should also be aware that speech pathologists have professional certification and licensure requirements, which vary by state.

-Comprehensive List of Accredited Online Schools - Speech Pathology Degrees
+Most Popular Accredited Online Schools for Speech Pathology Degrees

 Careers in Speech Pathology

-There are a variety of settings in which someone with an online degree in a speech pathology may find themselves working including private practice, healthcare facilities, and educational environments.
-Speech pathologists work with both adults and children to help treat a wide range of communication disorders.
-On a daily basis, they will evaluate and diagnose patients with speech or swallowing disorders and then work with them through counseling, activities, and other treatments to help improve their speech.
+Graduates with online degrees in speech pathology may find themselves working in private practice, healthcare facilities, and educational environments.
+Speech pathology clinicians work with both adults and children to help treat a wide range of communicative disorders.
+On a daily basis, they will evaluate and diagnose patients with speech disorders or swallowing issues, and then work with them through counseling, activities, and other treatments to help improve their speech.

 Other tasks that a professional may encounter include conducting research to establish new and effective treatments, managing a private practice, researching human behavioral patterns to better understand the communication process, and working with employees to improve overall communication with clients.
 Individuals with a degree in speech pathology might pursue any of these three careers.

-Speech-language pathologists, or speech therapists, work with children and adults to diagnose and overcome communication disorders or difficulties swallowing food and drinks.
+Speech-language pathologists (SLPs) work with children and adults to diagnose and overcome communication and speech disorders or difficulties swallowing food and drinks.
 These may include stuttering, social or cognitive communication disorders, and issues with pitch or tone of voice.
 Speech-language pathologists work with patients and their families to develop a personalized treatment plan.